Utah UCCJEA

 Jurisdiction.

-standards of this chapter shall be recognized and enforced under Part 3,
+this chapter shall be recognized and enforced under Part 3, Enforcement.

-the child custody law of the other country violates fundamental principles of
+custody law of the other country violates fundamental principles of human

-child custody determination made by a court of this state that had jurisdiction
+A child custody determination made by a court of this state that had

-under this chapter binds all persons who have been served in accordance with the
+jurisdiction under this chapter binds all persons who have been served in

-laws of this state or notified in accordance with Section 78-45c-108 or who have
+accordance with the laws of this state or notified in accordance with Section

-submitted to the jurisdiction of the court, and who have been given an
+78B-13-108 or who have submitted to the jurisdiction of the court, and who have

 If a question of existence or exercise of jurisdiction under this chapter is